Robust Variational Physics-Informed Neural Networks: Preliminaries

-If we assume sufficient approximability of the DNN structure and an ideal optimizer (solver), a minimizer for \eqref{eq:loss_classical} for which the loss functional vanishes is also a solution to the Petrov-Galerkin problem~\eqref{eq:PG}.
+If we assume sufficient approximability of the {DNN architecture} and an ideal optimizer (solver), a minimizer for \eqref{eq:loss_classical} for which the loss functional vanishes is also a solution to the Petrov-Galerkin{-type} problem~\eqref{eq:PG}.
 However, adopting such a loss functional may be computationally inefficient.
 Indeed, given the test space $V_M$, Eq.~\eqref{eq:loss_classical} depends heavily upon the choice of its basis.
 In particular, a simple re-scaling of one basis function (e.g., by making it sufficiently large) may easily lead to catastrophic results (cf.~\cite{taylor2023deep}).
-Consequently, there is a natural demand for robust loss definitions in practical VPINNs.\\ \keko{
+Consequently, there is a natural demand for robust loss definitions in practical VPINNs. {\begin{remark}[Constraint assumption] We assume $C(\cdot)$ in \eqref{eq:loss_classical} as a given cost functional since the present work focuses on the contribution in terms of the first term in~\eqref{eq:loss_classical}.
+The efficient implementation considering both contributions is a topic that requires further exploration. \end{remark} } {